frequently answered questions

 How do I order cds/shirts/etc. from you? : Please visit our online shop, or read the shop FAQ.
 If you have further questions, please send us a message.

 Do you have a printed catalog? : Sorry, we don't have a printed catalog things change and get added so often, that it's better just to update the website catalog.

 Who distributes Barsuk releases?
 How do I purchase your cds for my record store? : Our US distributor is Redeye; please contact them if you're a retail store in the US wishing to purchase our product.
 Otherwise, please contact us, letting us know where your store is located, and we'll help you out.

 How do I get promotional copies of your releases for my fanzine, magazine, newspaper, or website? : Please understand that we have a limited supply of promotional copies, and are unable to send out cds to everyone who requests one.
-With that said, if you'd like to receive promo cds, please send us a sample of your publication (to the address printed at the bottom of this page), and we'll see what we can do.
+With that said, if you'd like to receive promo cds, please send us a sample of your publication (to the address listed here), and we'll see what we can do.